hsrambo07/hover-effects/README.md

 ## ✨ Features

-- 🖼️ **Multiple Effects**: Choose from ASCII art, zoom, particle dust, pixel art, Minecraft-style, and Lego effects
+- 🖼️ **Multiple Effects**: Choose from ASCII art, zoom, particle dust, pixel art, Minecraft-style, Lego, and LED Matrix effects
 - 🎨 **Canvas-based**: Smooth, performant animations using the Canvas API
 - 📱 **Responsive**: Works with any image size
 - 🎮 **Interactive**: Dynamic effects that respond to mouse movement